Long short-term memory: Training

 An RNN using LSTM units can be trained in a supervised fashion on a set of training sequences, using an optimization algorithm like gradient descent combined with backpropagation through time to compute the gradients needed during the optimization process, in order to change each weight of the LSTM network in proportion to the derivative of the error (at the output layer of the LSTM network) with respect to corresponding weight.

 A problem with using gradient descent for standard RNNs is that error gradients vanish exponentially quickly with the size of the time lag between important events.
 This is due to $\lim_{n \to \infty}W^n = 0$ if the spectral radius of $W$ is smaller than 1.

 However, with LSTM units, when error values are back-propagated from the output layer, the error remains in the LSTM unit's cell.
 This "error carousel" continuously feeds error back to each of the LSTM unit's gates, until they learn to cut off the value.

 CTC score function

 Many applications use stacks of LSTM RNNs and train them by connectionist temporal classification (CTC) to find an RNN weight matrix that maximizes the probability of the label sequences in a training set, given the corresponding input sequences.
 CTC achieves both alignment and recognition.

 Alternatives

 Sometimes, it can be advantageous to train (parts of) an LSTM by neuroevolution or by policy gradient methods, especially when there is no "teacher" (that is, training labels).

-Success

-There have been several successful stories of training, in a non-supervised fashion, RNNs with LSTM units.

-In 2018, Bill Gates called it a "huge milestone in advancing artificial intelligence" when bots developed by OpenAI were able to beat humans in the game of Dota 2.
-OpenAI Five consists of five independent but coordinated neural networks.
-Each network is trained by a policy gradient method without supervising teacher and contains a single-layer, 1024-unit Long-Short-Term-Memory that sees the current game state and emits actions through several possible action heads.

-In 2018, OpenAI also trained a similar LSTM by policy gradients to control a human-like robot hand that manipulates physical objects with unprecedented dexterity.

-In 2019, DeepMind's program AlphaStar used a deep LSTM core to excel at the complex video game Starcraft II.
-This was viewed as significant progress towards Artificial General Intelligence.